christianalfoni/markdown-to-react-components/README.md

 ```

 ## Code highlight
-You will have to include some CSS to style your code.
-Look in the example app to see how the default styles from [highlight.js](https://highlightjs.org/) is included, or just roll your own.
+You will have to include the [Prism.js](https://prismjs.com/) library and its css manually in your project.
+Look in the example app to see how this is done.

 ```js